Scaling vs. Summing

 Multiplication is NOT repeated addition when working with measured quantities.

-As a general chemistry student, you have learned the two fundamental rules for significant figures: one for addition/subtraction and one for multiplication/division.
+As a general chemistry student, you have learned the two main rules for significant figures: one for addition/subtraction and one for multiplication/division.
 A common and confusing paradox arises when a single operation can be viewed in two different ways.

-Consider calculating the total mass of three identical samples, each weighing 10.1 g.
+Suppose you need the total mass of three identical samples, each weighing 10.1 g.
 Should you add (10.1 + 10.1 + 10.1) or multiply (3 × 10.1)?
 The two rules give different answers.

 10.1 + 10.1 + 10.1 = 30.3.
 By the addition rule (rounding to the tenths place), the answer is 30.3 g.3 × 10.1 = 30.3.
 By the multiplication rule (rounding to 3 sig figs), the answer is 30.3 g.